Visitors were arriving.

 How we ran the study

-We used Private Panels to build and distribute a screener questionnaire, which filtered out anyone who didn't meet our participant criteria before they were invited to test.
-Three of our nine participants were recruited directly from Pratt's user research database through Private Panels.
-All participants were compensated for their time through the platform as well.
+Private Panels: We used Private Panels to build and distribute a screener questionnaire, which filtered out anyone who didn't meet our participant criteria before they were invited to test.
+Three of our nine participants were recruited directly from the Private Panels user research database.

-We also posted recruitment calls on Facebook and Reddit in industry groups relevant to cieTrade's market, hoping to reach closer to their actual user base.
-The responses we received appeared to be bots, so we didn't move forward with any of those leads.
+Industry Groups: We posted recruitment calls on social media in industry groups relevant to cieTrade's market, hoping to reach closer to cieTrade’s actual user base.

 Recruiting directly from cieTrade's core industries proved difficult within our timeline.
 We pivoted to small business owners who had previously researched or purchased software for their business.
 While not an exact match for cieTrade's target user, this profile shared the key behaviors we needed to observe: evaluating unfamiliar B2B software, weighing trust signals, and making considered purchasing decisions.